 Don't Crowd All Furniture Onto the Rug

 You don't want your space to look messy, so "Don't crowd all furniture onto the rug.
 This will make your space look cluttered and create visual tension."
 Ruggable experts always know what's best!
-You want enough room and space to be able to move around and that it looks visually clean.
+You want enough room to move around and that it looks visually clean.

 Don't Place a Runner in an Open Area